Today we’re tackling another common question we’ve been asked a lot, “Should my hair be wet, damp, or dry when I wear my Theradome laser helmet?”

 For the absolute best results possible, here how we recommend preparing for your treatments.

 - Wash your hair with shampoo and conditioner.

 - Towel dry your hair from wet to damp until it is no longer dripping.
 Avoid blow drying as this dries out your hair and is harmful for fragile hair in general.

 - Comb your hair to expose your scalp as much as possible in the area where your hair is thinnest.
 You can think of this as the opposite of a comb over.

 - Wear your Theradome for the full 20-minute treatment session.

 - After your treatment, apply any topical treatments such as minoxidil or hair products such as leave-in conditioner or mousse.

 Can You Use Your Theradome Laser Helmet if Your Hair is Wet?

 As a precaution, we do not recommend using your Theradome immediately after washing your hair without toweling it off first.
-This is simply because Theradome laser helmets are not waterproof and the excess water could get into your helmet and damage the device.
+This is simply because Theradome laser helmets are not waterproof.
+Excess water could get into your helmet and damage the device.

-To ensure your complete safety and a long life for your laser helmet, always towel dry your hair after washing before beginning a Theradome treatment session.
+To ensure your complete safety and a long life for your laser helmet, always towel dry your hair after washing.
+Do this before beginning a Theradome laser helmet treatment session.